 PFEIL “Swiss Made” Chip Carving Knife

-The Swiss are known to make the best of most things, this carving knife is no exception.
-It comes sharpened from the manufacturer and manages to keep its edge for a considerable amount of time, but the sharpness of the blade is somewhat questionable as it is not as sharp as some of its competitors.
+The Swiss are known to make the best of most things, and this carving knife is no exception.
+It comes sharpened from the manufacturer and keeps its edge for a considerable amount of time.
+Still, the sharpness of the blade is somewhat questionable as it is not as sharp as some of its competitors.

 It gives some of the best wood carvings and vibrant details.
-The blade is flexible which some people might find dis-satisfying as it might have some issues with some work in terms of model look.
-The handle is comfortable enough allowing long working hours and fewer breaks between sessions.
-One of the shortcomings is the fact that it’s not suitable for beginners and requires some practice for best results.
+The blade is flexible, which some people might find dis-satisfying as it might have some issues with some work in terms of model look.
+The handle is comfortable enough to allow longer working hours and fewer breaks between sessions.
+One of the shortcomings is that it’s not suitable for beginners and requires some practice for best results.